marcotuiio/Data_Structures/README.md

 need to:
    * make fuction to reorganize tree !! important !!
    * start qry functions
-      - need to think on the protection and damage
       - need to think on how to remove and reorganize
+      - need to fix all writes on txt/svg on qry
-      - need to think what atributes each figure has and how to work with them
+      - need to see how to print the final version of the svg

 need to fix A LOT of stuff in my ternary tree